Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisation for derived stacks

 \subsection{Global quantisations}

-The following is \cite[Corollary \ref{poisson-gooddescent}]{poisson}, showing that a DG Artin $N$-hypergroupoid $X$ can be recovered from the stacky CDGAs $D^*O(X^{\Delta^j}) $: \begin{lemma} For any simplicial presheaf $F$ on $DG\Aff(R)$ and any Reedy fibrant simplicial derived affine $X$, there is a canonical weak equivalence
+The following is \cite[Corollary \ref{poisson-gooddescent}]{poisson}, showing that a DG Artin $N$-hypergroupoid $X$ can be recovered from the stacky CDGAs $D^*O(X^{\Delta^j}) $; this should be thought of as a resolution by derived Lie algebroids. \begin{lemma} For any simplicial presheaf $F$ on $DG\Aff(R)$ and any Reedy fibrant simplicial derived affine $X$, there is a canonical weak equivalence

 \end{lemma}

 Lemma \ref{gooddescent} and \cite[Proposition \ref{poisson-tgtcor2}]{poisson} ensure that if a morphism $X \to Y$ of DG Artin $N$-hypergroupoids becomes an equivalence on hypersheafifying, then $D^*O(Y) \to D^*O(X)$ is formally \'etale in the sense of Lemma \ref{bicalcTlemma2}.
 In particular this means that the maps $\pd^i \co D^*O(X^{\Delta^j}) \to D^*O(X^{\Delta^{j+1}})$ and $\sigma^i \co D^*O(X^{\Delta^{j+1}})\to D^*O(X^{\Delta^j})$ are formally \'etale.
 Thus $D^*O(X^{\Delta^{\bt}})$ can be thought of as a DM hypergroupoid in stacky CDGAs, and we may make the following definition: